Second Book Institute

 Photo Credit: Benjamin Kahan

 Making the transition from a first to a second book can be challenging.
-However, LSU's Second Book Institute (SBI) is here to help you overcome writing obstacles, finish your manuscript, and navigate book publication.
+HSS Humanities Center's Second Book Institute (SBI) is here to help you overcome writing obstacles, finish your manuscript, and navigate book publication.

 The SBI assists faculty in book-based disciplines at every stage of the writing process, from formulating and completing the manuscript to publishing the book.
 Fellows at the SBI receive detailed feedback on their work in progress, peer mentorship, and guidance from editors at university presses.